 Astronomers discover a “habitable planet” 31 light-years away

-Experts have discovered a new planet called ‘Earth 2’, which according to them, could be home to aliens.
+Experts have discovered a new planet called ‘Earth 2’, which according to them, might be home to aliens.
 The size of the distant star, named Wolf 1069 b, is roughly the same size as Earth and it likely has water in its territory.

 Although there is not much information available, this outer world represents a promising candidate for future searches for life signatures on exoplanets close to Earth’s mass.